Projects - Economy - Training

 Even the minority of young people who manage to complete secondary schooling find it difficult to get a job because they do not have vocational or other employment related skills.
 There are only a small number of colleges in Malawi and few government funded places to enable further study.

-There is no college in Dedza but Salima Technical College, located at Senga Bay on the shore of Lake Malawi, is a few miles north of the district.
-The college offers courses in vocational subjects – carpentry, bricklaying, motor mechanics – and accountancy and secretarial studies.
+There is no college in Dedza District but Salima Technical College, located at Senga Bay on the shore of Lake Malawi, is a few miles north of the district.
+The college offers courses in vocational subjects - carpentry, bricklaying, motor mechanics - and business studies.
 It accepts fee paying students for courses that are the equivalent of a City and Guilds Certificate.

-Our scholarship costs about £150 a year.
+A scholarship costs about £1500 over the three year duration of the course.
 We would be grateful for any donations towards this.
 Information on how to make a donation is given on the How You Can Help page.
-If you would like to sponsor the full cost of a scholarship, we can provide a photo and details of the student.